shashanthk/basic-server-setup-guide/creating_git_ssh_key.md

 		C:\Users\<user_name>\.ssh

-	If you're on Mac or Linux, it would open the `.ssh` directory in the user's `home` path.
+	If you're on Mac or Linux, it would open the `.ssh` directory in the current user's `home` path.

 2. Generate SSH key by issuing the following command.